Getting the Literacy Skills Needed

 Here's a little about our schools

 Geraldine Johnson School, Bridgeport – Implements six student-service programs that are aimed at reducing the reading achievement gap in grades pre-kindergarten through grade three.
-The six programs include: after-school tutoring; a curriculum aligned pull-out program; two literacy interventionists for small group instruction; family-based workshops to teach parents strategies for promoting reading success; a foster grandparent volunteer program to reinforce curriculum and standards, and two annual book distributions.
+The programs include: after-school tutoring; a curriculum aligned pull-out program; two literacy interventionists for small group instruction; family-based workshops to teach parents strategies for promoting reading success; and two annual book distributions.
 The services reach more than 150 students.

 James J. Curiale School, Bridgeport - Focuses on three main aspects of student support: at home support; in school support and access to books.
 At home support includes training for parents and guardians to help their children read more and read more in depth.
 In school, Foster Grandparents work one-to-one with struggling readers.
 To increase access to books, book distributions are held for all students in grades K-3.